arkency/posts/posts/2015-10-16-advantages-of-working-on-a-legacy-rails-application.md

 it by their number of daily transactions, take average value of order into consideration and you **have a pretty good guess as to how much money this brings to the table in the next year**.
 Next time when you negotiate your salary or your rate you can **use those numbers**.
-Yes, we cost you $ XYZ but the features we do for you give you $ ABC.
+Yes, we cost you $X but the features we do for you give you $Z.

 When you work on new projects you usually don't have such a comfort.
 There is not much traffic, not so many customers and the startup might be still burning money.
 In such